-The Health Precinct is being constructed on the north-western corner of the University campus and will include the forthcoming University of Canberra Public Hospital (UCPH), a small private hospital, independent living and aged care facilities, numerous specialist clinics and research enterprises.
+The Health Precinct is being constructed on the northern flank of the University campus and will include the forthcoming University of Canberra Public Hospital (UCPH), a small private hospital, aged care services, numerous specialist clinics and research enterprises.

 The project will transform the University into a regional health hub with one of the leading health faculties in Australia.
 Student demand for our places will be strong because we will offer more clinical experience and work-integrated learning opportunities than any other institution in the region.